Category Archives: Travel

 Lyrics by Tom Murray, Music by Tony Burrello, 1953

 I took a quiz once to define my priorities in life, listing the three possessions I would save if my house was on fire.
 The answer was the same then as it is now; family photos are numero uno on my list.
 And two and three as well, since I would lug through the flames as many albums as I could drag or throw.
-Now, in the digital age, our collective family history is conveniently stored on my hard drive and I imagine in my panic, I might heave my iMac out the window.
+Now, in the digital age, our collective family history is conveniently stored on my hard drive.
+I imagine in my panic, I might heave my iMac out the window.
 It may seem like dramatic heroics to rescue mere two-dimensional images, but these visual reflections of the past not only warehouse and catalogue individual moments, but also activate and develop the negatives in my memory, bringing the people, places, and times surrounding those moments back to life, in vivid 3D Technicolor.
 Pictures tell stories.
 Pictures reveal secrets.
 Pictures frame truths.
 Irreplaceable homages to what has been and never will be again, they are priceless.

 Continue reading